bryanleezh/money-pig/README.md

 Future Features/Improvements

 1. Using a UI component library like [Shadcn/ui](https://ui.shadcn.com/)
+1. Refactor code for re-usability, especially with radix-ui and proper theming
 1. Allowing multiple people to join trips (currently only supports single user)
     - This would require implementing simplify debt algorithms, which has already been built, but not implemented on the frontend side
 1. Forgot password feature for users using Firebase